 “The epidemic of gun violence disproportionately affects LGBTQ people.
 Most gun deaths in the U.S. are suicides and LGBTQ people are overrepresented among suicide victims.
 LBG youth are 4 times more likely to attempt suicide than straight youth, 40% of transgender adults have attempted suicide and 92% of them attempted suicide by age 25 (The Trevor Project).
 Suicide attempts with guns are overwhelmingly lethal (Harvard School of Public Health).”

-Whatever the implications, on September 11th, Desmond was amazing via anti-gun organization Change the Ref’s downtown “die-in” protest.
+On September 11th, Desmond took part in anti-gun group Change the Ref’s downtown “die-in” protest.

 Thank you for reading!
 What do you make of all of this?
 Please sound off in the Comments section below.